 - recurrence of the same type of cancer in a family history (e.g. breast or colorectal cancer)

-- combination of certain types of tumors (breast and ovarian cancer, colon, and uterine cancer) in close relatives, especially those with early onset of the disease
+- combination of certain types of tumors in close relatives (breast and ovarian cancer, colorectal cancer and uterine cancer), especially in cases where the disease manifested at a younger age

-SMA is an autosomal recessive neuromuscular disease characterized by degeneration of the spinal horns and caused by a mutation in the SMN1 gene.
-More than 95% of patients carry a homozygous (biallelic) deletion of SMN1.
-In addition to the SMN1 gene, the highly homologous pseudogene SMN2 is located on the same chromosome (chromosome 5).
-Most of SMN2 transcripts lack exon 7 due to the 840C>T substitution.
-The SMN2 protein cannot prevent SMA, however it can mitigate its phenotype.
-Determining the number of copies of the SMN2 gene is important for SMA patients because the more copies a patient has, the milder the symptoms of the disease.
+SMA is an autosomal recessive neuromuscular disease characterized by the degeneration of spinal horns.
+The cause is a mutation in the SMN1 gene.
+In more than 95% of patients, it involves a homozygous biallelic deletion of SMN1 detected using exon 7.
+Besides the SMN1 gene, there is a highly homologous pseudogene SMN2 on the same chromosome (Chromosome 5).
+Most of its transcripts, due to the 840C>T substitution, lack exon 7.
+The protein produced by this gene is insufficient to prevent the disease but is enough to modify the phenotype.
+Determining the number of SMN2 gene copies is significant for SMA patients because the more copies a patient has, the milder the symptoms of the disease.

-The examination is performed using the MLPA method that detects large deletions and duplications.
-We determine the copy number of exon 7 and 8 in both the SMN1 gene and the SMN2 pseudogene.
+We perform the examination using the MLPA method to determine large deletions and duplications, which allows us to detect the number of copies of exon 7 and 8 in the SMN1 gene and the SMN2 pseudogene.

 Indications for testing: